ArKaRaShi/discount-calculator/README.md

 ### 4. Running Tests

-If you want to modify or add new test cases for the handlers and use case logic, you can do so easily.
-To run the tests, use the following command:
+If you want to modify or add new test cases for the handlers and use case logic, go to the \*.spec.ts files and apply the changes.
+To run the tests, use:

 ```bash
 npm run test